lgss/service-design-manual/service-manual/user-centred-design/accessibility.md

 ## Accessibility statements and policies

 We work hard to make our sites and services as accessible and usable as we can for everyone who needs to use them.
-The GOV.UK website doesn't include a separate accessibility statement, however, as we aren't comfortable with a statement that draws a distinction between accessibility and any other aspect of best practice development.
+The LGSS website doesn't include a separate accessibility statement, however, as we aren't comfortable with a statement that draws a distinction between accessibility and any other aspect of best practice development.
 This [blog post by GDS accessibility expert Léonie Watson](https://gds.blog.gov.uk/2013/02/11/beyond-box-ticking/) explains in more detail why we took this decision.

 ## Assistive technologies